 The human services bachelor of science curriculum is designed with the needs of the community in mind.
-It provides students with a theoretical and practical framework that will prepare them to assume positions in the human service field.
+It provides students with a theoretical and practical framework that prepares them to assume positions in the human service field.
 Graduates are expected to demonstrate mastery of core competencies that include:

 |HSS 201||Introduction to Human Services||5||3|

 |HSS 301||Social Welfare Agencies/Policies||6 (OL)||3|

 |HSS 205||Cultural Competence||5||3|

 |HSS 401||Senior Seminar||3|